Marinyyt/noise-modeling-for-extreme-low-light-condition/README.md

 ## Usage

 ### Prerequisites
-Required python (version 3.6) libraries: Tensorflow (>=1.12.0) + Rawpy + imageio(2.6.1).
+Required python (version 3.6) libraries: Tensorflow (>=1.12.0) + Rawpy + imageio(2.6.1), and MATLAB R2018a.

 Tested in Ubuntu 16.04/Windows 10 + Intel i9 CPU + Nvidia K80 with Cuda (>=10.1) and CuDNN (>=7.0).
 CPU mode should also work with minor changes but not tested.

 ### Required dataset
 The dataset used for training and testing is Seeing In the Dark dataset (SID).
 SID was captured using two cameras: Sony α7SII(in the folder path "./intern/yyt/Learnin-to-see-in-the-dark/Sony/") and Fujifilm X-T2(in the folder path"./intern/yyt/Fuji/").
-More specifically, the Sony set, all the long-exposure images are recorded in "./intern/yyt/Learnin-to-see-in-the-dark/Sony/long/" and all the short-exposure images are revcorded in "./intern/yyt/Learnin-to-see-in-the-dark/Sony/short/".
+More specifically, for the Sony set, all the long-exposure images are recorded in "./intern/yyt/Learnin-to-see-in-the-dark/Sony/long/" and all the short-exposure images are revcorded in "./intern/yyt/Learnin-to-see-in-the-dark/Sony/short/".

 The file lists are provided(e.g., Sony_train_list.txt and Sony_test_list.txt).
 In the list file, each row includes a short-exposed image path, the corresponding long-exposed image path, camera ISO and F number.
 Note that multiple short-exposed images may correspond to the same long-exposed image.